 - (1) M/V Warden Johnston.
-The Concessioner committed to investing no less than \$865,000 in the renovation and adaptive reuse of the M/V Warden Johnston as an attraction vessel as well as interpretive use.
-However, the vessel required significantly more investment to be usable for public access and the Embarkation project required additional funds.
-The Concessioner will reallocate the \$865,000 to the Embarkation project, specifically the Pier 31 bathrooms. - (2) Reserve Vessels.
+The Concessioner must invest no less than \$865,000 in the renovation and adaptive reuse of the M/V Warden Johnston vessel.
+Specific use is subject to Service review and approval and may include U.S. Coast Guard inspection as an attraction vessel as well as interpretive use. - (2) Reserve Vessels.
 The Concessioner may use other reserve or special use vessels for services only with prior written approval from the Service.